 Protect and stay connected to your military community

-If you’re considering your next steps after a career in the military, at BAE Systems we have unique opportunities which allow you to continue to protect those that you served with.
+If you’re considering your next steps after a career in the military, at BAE Systems we have unique job opportunities for veterans that allow you to continue to protect those that you served alongside.

-We know it can be daunting to move from the military to a civilian role, but you can be assured that we truly value the unique viewpoint and customer perspective you’ll bring us.
-This provides you with the opportunity to still play your part in protecting your former colleagues.
+We know it can be daunting to move from a role within the military to a civilian role, but you can be assured that we truly value the unique viewpoint and customer perspective you’ll bring us.
 You’ll be fully supported with your transition and wellbeing, whilst also becoming part of a dedicated and collaborative team.

-In addition, you’ll gain new skills with our continuous learning and development programmes, and you’ll receive coaching, and guidance from mentors and your team, which will in turn help you to grow and develop.
-You’ll enjoy the stability that our opportunities bring, both for you and your family.
+You’ll grow and develop while gaining new skills with our continuous learning and development programmes, as well as receiving coaching and guidance from mentors and your team.
+By joining BAE Systems, you'll enjoy the stability that our veteran job opportunities bring to you, and your family.

-We’re committed to providing opportunities for veterans and supporting our employees to volunteer as reservists.
-More than 7,000 of our global team have served in the forces and many of them tell us that their move to BAE Systems was the natural next step to take.
-Your team spirit, expertise, and experience are vital in making sure that the products and services we develop and supply are providing safety and security to our Armed Forces.
-With a wide variety of roles available, such as cyber operations, intelligence analysis and equipment manufacturing, you can continue to play an important and fulfilling part in protecting all our futures.
+We’re committed to providing the best job opportunities for veterans.
+More than 7,000 of our global team have served in the Armed Forces and many of them tell us that their move to BAE Systems was the natural next step to take.
+Your values, team spirit, expertise and experience are vital in making sure the products and services we develop and supply, are providing safety and security to our Armed Forces.
+With a wide variety of jobs available that will suit previous members of the Armed Forces, such as cyber operations, intelligence analysis and equipment manufacturing, you can continue to play an important and fulfilling role in protecting all our futures.

 VetNet is our employee-led network for veterans, reservists, and their supporters.
 It's a community to share and learn from each other and access support and mentoring.